Opening a Window - Demo 01

 Window

-To create and to open a window in a cross-platform manner, this book will call procedures provided by the widely-ported GLFW library (supporting Windows, macOS, Linux).
+To create and to open a window in a cross-platform manner, this book will call procedures provided by the widely-ported GLFW library (supporting Windows, MacOS, Linux).
 GLFW also provides procedures for receiving input both from a keyboard input and from game controllers.

 GLFW/OpenGL Initialization